Breaking News from AWS re:Invent

 • Input the Value in the Lucene or PromQL query.
 When the Value is changed, all widgets are affected.

-• To use the current dashboard timeframe in your query, use the ${__range} variable in your query.
+• To use the current dashboard timeframe in your query, use the ${__range} variable.
 This variable is always available and does not need to be defined before you use it.
-You can also use the ${__range_s} and ${__range_ms} variants of this variable, to get the range in seconds or milliseconds.
+You can also use the ${__range_s} and ${__range_ms} variants of this variable to get the range in seconds or milliseconds.
 For example, you could use the query sum(last_over_time(request_count[${__range}])) by (service) to show the last reported request_count metric value over the entire time frame grouped by service.

 Create Filters